You’ll never make me stay; So take your weight off of me

 “That was my next move.”
 Julian rolled his eyes and hesitated, because he completely forgot.
 “What kind should I get?”

 “Roses, definitely.”
 He answered.
-“Make sure it’s a full rack or whatever.”
+“Make sure it’s a full stack or whatever.”

 “It’s called a bouquet, idiot.”
 Julian joked, annoyed.